 Teach the Grandchildren About Solar Energy

-Invite the grandchildren to your facility to teach them about solar energy through the use of a solar balloon.
+Invite the grandchildren to your facility to teach them about solar energy by using a solar workshop kit to conduct fun solar experiments.

 Host an Earth Day Fair